Congratulations! Don’t hesitate to alert me: bach@uni-freiburg.de. Will fix ASAP.

 will only increment when I make major changes or add a feature.
 In contrast, the release date

 is updated whenever anything changes.
-Find them both at the main screen, top right; or use the About
+Find them both at the main screen, top left; or use the About

 button – there not only FrACT₁₀’s version date is given but also the versions of embedded frameworks.
-The export format has its own version scheme, the exported data set starts with this version number; this allows your analysis software to easily deal with changes here.
+The export format has its own version scheme, the exported data set starts with the current version number; this allows your analysis software to easily deal with changes here.